Click a cover for more details...

 Electronic books - use these when you want to read the whole text of a book online

 The Library catalogue lists the vast majority of our electronic books.
-If you are having trouble using e-books, view this tutorial.
-These are some e-books that will be of interest to Philosophy students:
+These are some electronic reference works that will be of interest to Philosophy students:

 Stanford encyclopedia of philosophy - a substantial reference work covering all areas of philosophy which, as an electronic-only resource, is constantly updated and monitored by a huge international team of scholars.

 Other online encyclopedias - access to multidisciplinary encyclopedias including Wikipedia, plus some on specific topics.